sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 Tang Nano 9K Schematic: [Click me](https://dl.sipeed.com/shareURL/TANG/Nano%209K/2_Schematic)

-Opening up the file we can see a section called "LED x 7" defining how the 6 LEDs are connected (not sure why x7 probably a mixup with the 7th LED which is connected to the UART module.
+Opening up the file we can see a section called "LED x 6" defining how the 6 LEDs are connected.

 ![led_pins](./assets/led_pins.jpg)